manojrathor08/Bag-of-Words-Meets-Bags-of-Popcorn/README.md

 1. Naive Bayes
 2. Logistic Regression

-In word embedding i have used embedding layer and lstm in keras.
+In word embedding i have used embedding layer and LSTM in keras.

 Notebook documents are both human-readable documents containing the analysis description and the results (figures, tables, etc..) as well as executable documents which can be run to perform data analysis.

-kaggle submission.png is screenshot of my kaggle submission. all folder contain the training and testing data for our problem.